people-os/hubot-as-mebot/README.md

     2. Visit the settings tab of Heroku
     2. Use the Config Variables section on Heroku to configure how you wish
 3. Fork the repo
-    1. This is optional if you have access to an organisation that has already forked this repo (eg resin.io)
+    1. This is optional if you have access to and trust an organisation that has already forked this repo (eg resin.io)
     2. Fork [hubot-as-mebot](https://github.com/resin-io/hubot-as-mebot)
-3. Link the repo
+4. Link the repo
     1. Visit the deploy Tab on Heroku
     2. Enable Automatic deploys from the master branch
-4. Activate the worker
+5. Activate the worker
     1. Visit the resources tab on Heroku
     2. Edit the web Dyno so it is not running
     3. Edit the worker Dyno so it is running
-5. Restart, just in case
+6. Restart, just in case
     1. My experience is that once this is all set up it's best to restart
     2. Using the More dropdown (top right) restart all Dynos

+#### Deployment without Trust

+So, you don't trust the repo maintainers and want to follow the principle of least privilege.
+Good for you.
+You've got two easy options, either way you're going to have to take over the review and deploy yourself:
+* Create and maintain your own Fork in step (3).
+More work, more secure.
+* Leave deployment as manual in step (4).
+Less work, less secure.

 ### Windows